Sherlyn González: Early music and acting roles

-In 2010, she was part of the stage play Agosto, worked as a presenter for the TV show Hoy Sábado, and played Ana López in Una familia con suerte.
-She also acted in the Telehit series Hoy soy nadie (2012), and starred in the novela Amores Verdaderos (2013).
-She returned to television in 2015, playing Magos in Antes muerta que Lichita.
+In 2010, she appeared in the Mexican stage adaptation of the play Agosto (Condado de Osage), worked as a television presenter for the show Hoy Sábado, and joined the cast of Una familia con suerte as Ana López.
+Her television credits include the Telehit series Hoy soy nadie (2012) and the telenovela Amores Verdaderos (2013).
+Following a brief hiatus, she returned to television in 2015 to portray Margarita "Magos" Gutiérrez in Antes muerta que Lichita.